 For additional information on this topic, refer to The Premium Tax Credit page and Am I Eligible to Claim the Premium Tax Credit?
 See Publication 974 (PDF), Premium Tax Credit (PTC), Publication 5120 - Flyer – The Premium Tax Credit; Your Credit.
 Your Choice.
 (English | Spanish), Publication 5121 - Brochure - Facts about the Premium Tax Credit; Need help paying for health insurance premiums?
 (English | Spanish), and Publication 5152 - Flyer - Report changes to the Marketplace as they happen (English | Spanish).

-For more information about these and other tax provisions included in the Affordable Care Act, see our Affordable Care Act (ACA) Tax Provisions page on IRS.gov/aca.
-Additional information about exemptions is available on the Individual Shared Responsibility Provision Web page on IRS.gov/aca.
-This includes Publication 5156 (PDF), Facts about the Individual Shared Responsibility Payment, a chart, IRS You Tube video – Individual Shared Responsibilities -Overview and Questions and Answers.
+For more information about these and other tax provisions included in the Affordable Care Act, see our Affordable Care Act (ACA) Tax Provisions page.
+Additional information about exemptions is available on the Individual Shared Responsibility Provision page.
+This includes Publication 5156, Facts about the Individual Shared Responsibility Payment (English | Spanish), a chart, IRS You Tube video – Individual Shared Responsibility-Overview, and Questions and Answers.